jerkar/legacy-web-site/_jbake-site-sources/content/tell-me-more.md

 ## What about Java cons ?
 So far, the two main reasons invoked why Java not favored to write build scripts is that :

-1. build scripts written in Java would need to be compiled them self prior to be executed
+1. build scripts written in Java would need to be compiled themselves prior to be executed
 2. Java is verbose

 Jerkar overcomes these two points by :